wclaytor/wclaytor.github.io/.github/issues/issue-0023/wclaytor.md

 That feels solid.
 But we lose that nuance, which actually seems more like a dig.
 Shall we just smile and ignore it, try to spin it in a positive way, or call out that bullshit?

+---

+Nice!
+We have some good context so let's keep it going.
+We like our new Dynamic Resume page and we are leaning towards making it the default resume for the site!

+Our resident visionary had an idea that we could use the light / dark versions of the headshot photos in coordination with the light / dark theme of the resume, and the result would be epic!

+So we are thinking we should start by making the exported resume work with that new feature, and then update the script and template to support that.
+And that can bascially be our workflow... test out new ideas with the resume, then cycle them back into the script and template when they stick.

+So let us start by tweaking the current resume page to include the light and dark headshots that switch with the theme.
+Get It!